NainTara-GenAI/My-Study-Companion-Hugging-Face-AI-Assitant/My Study Companion by Nain Tara.md

 5. Finalize the Project: Complete your assistant after refinement.

 # Steps to Create an Assistant on Hugging Face:

+**Create an Account:** Go to Hugging Face https://huggingface.co/ and create an account if you don't already have one.

+**Access Assistant Creation:** After logging in, click on this link https://huggingface.co/chat/settings/assistants/new to start creating a new assistant.

+**Follow the Steps:** Follow the on-screen instructions to set up your new assistant.

 ## Step 1: Create an Avatar: